areee/dart_kassakuitti_cli/README.md

 The basic usage looks like this (an assumption is that we're in the project folder):

 ```
-dart run bin/dart_kassakuitti_cli.dart run -t [a path to the cash receipt file] -h [a path to the EAN file] -c [a path to generated CSV files]
+dart run bin/dart_kassakuitti_cli.dart run -t [a path to the cash receipt file] -h [a path to the EAN file] -s [S-kaupat or K-ruoka] -c [a path to generated CSV files]
 ```

 Or, by using the [alias](#alias) (works anywhere in your local environment):

 ```
-kassakuitti run -t [a path to the cash receipt file] -h [a path to the EAN file] -c [a path to generated CSV files]
+kassakuitti run -t [a path to the cash receipt file] -h [a path to the EAN file] -s [S-kaupat or K-ruoka] -c [a path to generated CSV files]
 ```

 You can define